U.S. allows Chevron to drill for oil in Venezuela for three more months

 The Treasury Department said the license does not authorize transactions related to shipments of diluents, which Venezuela needs to thin its heavy oil for processing.

-The license also covers oil field service companies Halliburton Co (HAL.N), Schlumberger (SLB.N), GE’s Baker Hughes (BHGE.N) and Weatherford International.
+The license also covers oil field service companies Halliburton Co (HAL.N), Schlumberger (SLB.N), GE’s Baker Hughes BHGE.N and Weatherford International.
 All have largely halted operations in Venezuela because of the instability.

 As Venezuela suffers a hyperinflationary economic collapse, some 1,200 oil workers depend on a monthly basket of rice, canned tuna, beans and other products valued at $200 given to them by Chevron, PDVSA’s minority partner at the Petroboscan field in western Zulia state.
 The benefits are not available for most of cash-strapped PDVSA’s 100,000-odd workers, prompting thousands to resign and join the 4 million Venezuelans who have emigrated.